vitalyakc/akivacap/docs/LenderPool.md

 ### availableForWithdrawal

 Calculate the amount of dai available for withdrawal for exact pooler now
+         if pool has Closed status the share is calculated according to dai refunded with savings from agreement if pool has Depositing status but deposit time is expired - the share is equal to pooler's balance (deposited amount)

 ```js
 function availableForWithdrawal(address _pooler) public view